 There are some foods that get a lot of press as the latest ‘superfood’ that really are worth working into your diet for good.
 Fruit and vegetables that were previously overlooked such as kale, blueberries and avocado have become increasingly popular over the last five years or so, and as long as they’re in season and readily available, these are all great foods to work into your diet and keep them there.
 But when it comes to spices and supplements, is it the same story?
-This year’s been all about turmeric, but is it really that good for you?
+The latest health and beauty superfood craze has been all about turmeric, but is it really that good for you?

 Turmeric: Is it Worth the Hype?